xyou365/AutoRclone/Readme.md

 Step 5.
 Start your task
 ---------------------------------
-First, please make sure the Rclone can read your source and destination directory using `rclone size`:

-1. ```rclone --config rclone.conf size --disable ListR src001:```

-2. ```rclone --config rclone.conf size --disable ListR dst001:```

-Then, let us copy hundreds of TB resource using service accounts.
+Let us copy hundreds of TB resource using service accounts.

 * For server side copy
 - [x] publicly shared folder to Team Drive